ncandio/graang/README.md

 <img src="images/graang.jpg" alt="graange logo" width="200" height="200">

-# graang -  migrate datadog dashboard to grafana dashboard by converting the json formats
+# graang -  Observability utilities collection - Collection of utilities in different languages in order to facilitate migrations from  datadog   grafana dashboard

 Graang  - Collection of utilities in different languages in order to facilitate migrations from  datadog   grafana dashboard and other different formats